maxime-mrl/XCast/README.md

 ## technologies

-XCcast is made with MERN stack and also uses:
+XCast is made with MERN stack and also uses:
 - Socket.io for real-time communication ⚡
 - Leaflet and leaflet-geotiff to display wonderful maps 🗺️
 - zustand for state management 🧠